 The reckless actions of an unrepresentative few naturally gain attention, and obscure the fact that the vast majority of our student members value the privilege of study at a prestigious University located in the heart of Durham.
 Far more representative of our students is the fact that last year Trevelyan students completed over 1,600 hours of voluntary work in community engagement projects in the locality.
 We hope and believe that, over time, it is for this that the College will be more widely known.

 Welcome to Trevelyan College!

 Our College, affectionately known as 'Trevs', is the third smallest in Durham.
-We have around 620 undergraduate and 145 postgraduate students, and roughly 40% of those students live in College.
+We have around just over 650 undergraduate and 145 postgraduate students, and roughly 40% of those students live in College.
 Our small size is part of what makes us widely renowned as one of the 'friendliest colleges in Durham' - a reputation that we are proud of.
 Our infectious College spirit comes from the strong sense of community in Trevs which is forged, in part, by our unique 'under one roof' architecture.
 You will immediately feel at home at Trevs and will make friendships that will last a lifetime.